 - Dandelion Heads

 - … and more.

-The quick burning nature of tinder is why it is perfect for getting the spark needed to cultivate the flame needed to establish a fire.
-The best type of tinder is no wider than you pinky finger.
+The quick-burning nature of tinder is why it is perfect for getting the spark needed to cultivate the flame needed to establish a fire.
+The best type of tinder is no wider than your pinky finger.
 Larger tinder is often too thick to start burning quickly.

 The key to getting tinder to light is blowing just gently onto the embers created after it is lit so they spread out and continue to catch and ultimately burn.
 The act of blowing distributes oxygen evenly onto the burning embers, encouraging their growth.

-But, if you bag is lost or you are out in the wild longer than anticipated, that might not always be an option.
+But, if your bag is lost or you are out in the wild longer than anticipated, that might not always be an option.

 Best Natural Kindling Options

 - Dry Pine Branches